OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 OneGate (Optional)
 ------------------

 The OneGate server allows communication between VMs and OpenNebula.
-It's optional and not required for basic functionality, but essential for multi-VM services orchestrated by OneFlow server below.
-The configuration is two-phase - configure OneGate server to listen for the connections from outside of the Front-end and configure OpenNebula Daemon with OneGate end-point passed to the virtual machines.
-None or both must be done.
+It's optional and not required for basic functionality but is essential for multi-VM services orchestrated by OneFlow server below.
+The configuration is two-phase - configure the OneGate server to listen for the connections from outside the Front-end and configure the OpenNebula Daemon with OneGate end-point passed to the virtual machines.
+Neither or both must be done.

 1. To configure OneGate, edit ``/etc/one/onegate-server.conf`` and update the ``:host`` parameter with service listening address accordingly.
 For example, use ``0.0.0.0`` to work on all configured network interfaces on the Front-end: